-Patient aftercare instructions
+• Patient aftercare instructions

+Start daily cleaning with an alcohol-free wet wipe after dressing removal.
+Be careful not interfere with the tissue integration during the healing phase.

+After the initial healing phase (up to 12 weeks), continue to clean once a day with an alcoholfree wet wipe or the cleaning brush available from Cochlear.
+The cleaning brush needs to be changed regularly.

-- Good hygiene is critical to maintaining normal usage of the Baha sound processors.
-Patients who are unable to clean the skin around the abutment need help from their family or caregivers.
-The cleaning should, independent on the method selected, be light. - Start daily cleaning with an alcohol-free wet wipe after dressing removal.
-Be careful not to interfere with the tissue integration during the healing phase (Fig 1). - After the initial healing phase (up to 12 weeks), continue to clean once a day with an alcohol-free wet wipe.
-Mild soap and warm water may also be used. - After the wound has healed, half yearly or yearly checkups at the outpatient clinic are recommended. - For detailed cleaning instructions, please refer to patient user manuals or Baha Support App. - In case of infection, the patient's cleaning routine should be assessed.
+The cleaning should, independent on the method selected, be light.
+After the wound has healed, half yearly or yearly checkups at the outpatient clinic are recommended.

-NOTE
+For detailed cleaning instructions, please refer to patient user manuals or the "Living with your Baha" Aftercare kit.
+The Aftercare kit consists of a brochure and a DVD together with useful cleaning tools.

-Independent of the method selected, the cleaning should be light.
+In case of infection, the patient's cleaning routine should be assessed.